 All materials have an impact on climate, nature and people - from production, through the use stage and to the end of life.
 To reduce this impact, we aim for 100% of our materials to be either recycled or sustainably sourced by 2030, and 30% recycled materials by 2025.

-In 2022, we increased the amount of recycled materials in our products to 24% and the share of sustainably sourced materials to 84%, making good progress towards our goals.1
+In 2023, we increased the amount of recycled materials in our products to 25%, which we hope to double to 50% by 2030, and the share of recycled or sustainably sourced materials to 85%, making good progress towards our goals.1

 Our material vision

-We take a progressive approach to our material work, continually evaluate the materials we source to reflect the latest science, best practices, and knowledge.
+We take a progressive approach to our material work, continually evaluating the materials sourced for our products to reflect the latest science, best practices, and knowledge.
 This ensures we can respond to changes caused by global events, societal and environmental change.

 Our vision is to move towards more resilient and circular raw materials that stay within planetary boundaries, enhances livelihoods, and thrives on innovation.
-It is built around three pillars:2
+It is built around three pillars:

 Recycled

-To become a circular business, we need to reduce our dependency on virgin fibres.
+In our journey to build a circular ecosystem where products and materials are circulated at their highest value, we need to reduce our dependency on virgin fibres.
 By doing this, we will reduce our negative impact on climate, nature and communities, and help to meet our environmental goals and ambitions.
 In an ideal world, these recycled fibres would come from used textiles to create a closed loop.
 However, we need to build global infrastructure for collecting and sorting used garments, as well as scale up recycling technology to guarantee an adequate supply of recycled fibres.
 In the meantime, pre-consumer feedstock, for example from offcuts and scraps generated during production, can make up the shortfall.

 Regenerative

 As part of our materials vision, key virgin raw materials should be produced using regenerative agricultural practices.
 Crop rotation, cover cropping, minimal or no-tilling, as well as the use of natural fertilisers all help improve soil health.
-And healthier soils store more carbon, retain water more efficiently, and positively impact biodiversity and farmer livelihood.
-Over time, healthier soils will create healthier crops, cutting the need for inputs like pesticides or synthetic fertilisers.
+The soil can then store more carbon and retain water more efficiently.
+Plus healthier soils create healthier crops that need less inputs like pesticides or synthetic fertilisers.
+All of this positively impact biodiversity and farmer livelihood long-term.
 Find out more about the regenerative agriculture projects we are investing in.

 Responsible